libp2p/specs/identify/README.md

 they send.
 After processing an Identify with a certain sequence number, receivers MUST ignore all Identify messages with smaller sequence numbers.

+To avoid persisting state across restarts, implementations MAY use unix epoch time as the `seq` value, however receivers MUST NOT attempt to interpret the sequence number value as a valid timestamp.

 ### protocolVersion

 The protocol version identifies the family of protocols used by the peer.
 The